|

 Hide amino acid sequence option is always

-available as well and lets user to hide amino acid sequence
+available, as well, and lets user hide a protein sequence

 -